DNM1008/Dots/README.md

 You should also install the [Catppuccin](https://github.com/catppuccin/Catppuccin) GTK and QT themes.
 The `gtkrc` file in `./config/gtk2.0/` can be copied to `/etc/gtk-2.0/` to apply the GTK theme.

 I have fortune-mod and fastfetch in my bashrc, they are not strictly needed as the terminal should still work without them, but I think you should install them.
+For old time's sake, I have a nefetch folder there, and if you run neofetch, it should look basically the same as fastfetch (creative, I know), but I probably won't touch it ever again.

 Another application that is not strictly needed but I would strongly recommend is antidot, it cleans up your home directory.
 After installing, you should run `antidot update && antidot clean`.